Pronunciation: SAYR-uh RAH-linz

 PROFESSIONAL

-Rollins begins her professional journey with AFC Toronto after being one of the most decorated young defenders in Canadian university and semi-pro soccer.
+Rollins began her professional journey with AFC Toronto ahead of the inaugural season, after being one of the most decorated young defenders in Canadian university and semi-pro soccer.
 Her dominant League1 Ontario performances earned her back-to-back Defender of the Year finalist nods (2023, 2024), and she was named to the 2024 League1 Ontario First Team All-Stars.

 COLLEGE